MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/microsoft-teams.md

 [!INCLUDE [temp](../../includes/feature-support-cloud-only.md)]

-The Azure Pipelines app for Microsoft Teams lets you monitor pipeline events.
+This article shows you how to use the Azure Pipelines app for Microsoft Teams to monitor pipeline events.
 You can set up and get notifications in your Teams channel for pipeline builds, releases, and approvals.
 Approvers can also approve releases from within the Teams channel.

 > [!NOTE]
-> Notifications aren't supported inside chat or direct messages.
+> Azure Pipelines notifications aren't supported inside Teams chat or direct messages.

 ## Prerequisites

-You need the following permissions to set up pipeline subscriptions:

-- Permission to install an app in a Team in Microsoft Teams.
+- Access to a Team in Microsoft Teams where you can add an app.
-- Project Administrator [permissions](../policies/permissions.md) in an Azure DevOps project.
+- Project Administrator or Build Administrator [permissions](../policies/permissions.md) in an Azure DevOps project.
 For more information, see [Create a project](../../organizations/projects/create-project.md) and [Pipeline security resources](../security/resources.md).

 ## Set up the Azure Pipelines app